 If you work with developer documentation, chances are you’ll be working on a wide variety of deeply technical topics and will be reliant on engineers to contribute and review the docs.
 Many times developer documentation is so complex, only developers can really write and review it.
 Unless you have a background in engineering, understanding all the details in programming, server configuration, or other technical platforms may be beyond your ability to document (without a lot of research, interviewing, and careful note taking).

-Most developers are comfortable with Markdown, enjoy being able to work in their existing text editor or IDE (integrated development environment) to edit content, understand how to collaborate in a git repo using branching, merging, and code review tools, and are generally comfortable with the whole code-based process and environment.
-By using tooling that is familiar to them, you empower them to contribute and participate more fully with the documentation.
+Most developers are comfortable with Markdown, enjoy being able to work in their existing text editor or IDE (integrated development environment) to edit content, prefer to collaborate in a Git repo using branching, merging, and code review tools, and are generally comfortable with the whole code-based process and environment.
+By using tooling that is familiar to them, you empower them to contribute and participate more fully with the documentation authoring and publishing.

-When you can build from the server by simply pushing content into a Git repository, which then detects and change and triggers a build and publishing job.
+Continuous delivery with docs means rebuilding your output by simply committing and pushing content into a Git repository, which then detects and change and triggers a build and publishing job.
 Continuous delivery greatly simplifies the act of publishing.
-You can make edits across a number of docs, commit your code into your doc repo, and when you merge your branch into a gamma or production environment, a server process automatically starts building and deploying the content to your server.
+You can make edits across dozens of pages and commit your code into your doc repo.
+When you merge your branch into a gamma or production environment, a server process automatically starts building and deploying the content to your server.
 You don’t have to FTP files to a server or follow some other manual deployment process.

 At first, learning the right Git commands might take some time.
 But after working this way for a few weeks, these commands become second-nature and almost built into your typing memory.
-Eliminating the hassle of publishing docs allows you to focus more on content, and you can push out updates quickly and easily.
+Eliminating the hassle of publishing and deploying docs allows you to focus more on content, and you can push out updates quickly and easily.
 Publishing and deploying the output is no longer a step you have to devote time towards.
 Continuous delivery is the killer feature that makes docs-as-code so much more effortless (when it comes to publishing) compared to other solutions.

 When your tech writing team collaborates in the same Git repository on content, you’ll find a much greater awareness around what your teammates are doing.
 Before committing your updates into the repo, you run a

-Docs-as-code tools give you incredible flexibility to adapt or adjust to your particular environment or company’s infrastructure.
-For example, suppose the localized version of your website requires you to output the content with a particular URL pattern, or you want to deliver the content with a certain layout in different environments, or you want to include custom metadata to process your files in a particular way with your company’s authentication or whitelisting mechanisms.
-With docs-as-code tools, the files are open and can be coded to incorporate the logic you want.
+Docs-as-code tools give you incredible flexibility and control to adjust to your particular environment or company’s infrastructure.
+For example, suppose the localized version of your website requires you to output the content with a particular URL pattern, or you want to deliver the content with a special layout in some environments, or you want to include custom metadata to process your files in a particular way with your company’s authentication or whitelisting mechanisms.
+With docs-as-code tools, the files are open and can be customized to incorporate the logic you want.
 This openness and flexibility can be especially important if you’re integrating your docs into a website rather than generating a standalone output (see Pattern 2: A single seamless website).